 Need To (Re)Order School Name Tags?
-With Stikins ®, You Can Get The Job Done Faster Than The Speed Of Light!
+Get The Job Done Faster Than The Speed Of Light With Stikins ® Labels!

-Okay, not really, but everything about Stikins ® is designed to be super quick and easy – from placing an order to using your name tags to label all your children’s belongings:
+Okay, not really, but everything about Stikins ® name tags is designed to be super quick and easy – from placing an order to using your name tags to label all your children’s belongings:

-- Order online at stikins.co.uk, pop an order form (and a cheque!) in the post, or give us call (our Customer Service Team is available Monday to Friday, 9am to 5pm).
+- Order online or give us call (our Customer Service Team is available Monday to Friday, 9am to 5pm).

 - Let us know what you want printed on your name tags, how many name tags you need, and your delivery address (and make payment) – and you’ve ordered your name tags!

-- All orders of Stikins ® name tags are despatched SAME or NEXT working day – all year round!
+- We despatch all orders of Stikins ® name tags SAME or NEXT working day – all year round!

 - Once your name tags arrive, you simply peel each sticky label off the backing sheet and stick it firmly onto your item.
 With our stick on name tags you can label ALL of your children’s school uniform and equipment in minutes!

-So, whether you’ve run out or you just need to top up your stash of name tags, head on over to our order page to order (more) Stikins today.
+So, whether you’ve run out or just need to top up your stash, head on over to our order page to order (more) name tags today.